Stroke Care & Stroke Treatment Services

 USC Arcadia Hospital is a DNV GL certified Comprehensive Stroke Center

-that offers many treatment options for the care of patient with acute
+that offers many treatment options for the care of patients with acute

 stroke.
 Our program has achieved vast recognition for the excellent outcomes